alidcastano/alidcastano.com/content/essays/2016-05-29-UniquelyValuable.md

 There's this aura in college that you should first study what you like---an aura that many students are suffocated by.
 I only know, because I've gotten a good whiff of its effects myself.

-What undergraduate wouldn't feel more capable studying the intricacies of persuasion, willpower, and Marshmallow Tests more than the idea of trying to implementing a chat server?
+What undergraduate wouldn't feel more capable studying the intricacies of persuasion, willpower, and Marshmallow Tests more than the idea of trying to implementing a Chat Server?
 Naturally, when given the decision, I drifted towards studying psychology rather than programming; I was more passionate about it.

 The effects of passion became clear when I tried to start my first startup.
 A couple months in, my co-founders and I sat down to discuss equity.
 One was a programmer, the other a good writer and public speaker.
 As for me?
 An introvert unable to describe what he brought to the table.
 Without any concrete skills, all I was, was a passionate idea guy; as rare and valuable as your average student.